AaronRobinsonMSFT/DNNE/readme.md

 ## Exporting a managed function

-1) Add the following attribute definition to the managed project or alternatively use the existing [`UnmanagedCallersOnlyAttribute`][unmanagedcallersonly_link]:

-    ``` CSharp
-    namespace DNNE
-    {
-        internal class ExportAttribute : Attribute
-        {
-            public ExportAttribute() { }
-            public string EntryPoint { get; set; }
-        }
-    }
-    ```

-    The calling convention of the export will be the default for the .NET runtime on that platform.
-See the description of [`CallingConvention.Winapi`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.callingconvention).
-The calling convention can be set when using `UnmanagedCallersOnlyAttribute`.

-1) Adorn the desired managed function with `DNNE.ExportAttribute` or `UnmanagedCallersOnlyAttribute`.
+1) Adorn the desired managed function with `UnmanagedCallersOnlyAttribute`.
     - Optionally set the `EntryPoint` property to indicate the name of the native export.
 This property is available on both of the attributes.
     - If the `EntryPoint` property is `null`, the name of the mananged function is used.
 This default name will not include the namespace or class containing the function.
     - User supplied values in `EntryPoint` will not be modified or validated in any manner.
 This string will be consume by a C compiler and should therefore adhere to the [C language's restrictions on function names](https://en.cppreference.com/w/c/language/functions).